- What’s On

 Principal study singers are welcomed into the Sixth Form at Chetham’s, whilst younger students can engage with vocal music as choristers, as a second study, or through vocal ensembles.

 All first-study singers receive individual vocal tuition and classes each week.
 In addition, they are offered workshops in performance, aural, language skills, repertoire, drama, movement and communication, vocal and close harmony ensembles.
 Singers perform regularly in Vocal Concerts within and beyond the School, and work regularly with the Outreach department to share their repertoire with a wider audience.
-Recent highlights have included a Broadway comes to the Baronial concert featuring timeless musical classics, extracts from Mascagni’s Cavalleria Rusticana with Chetham’s Symphony Orchestra, and semi-staged musical theatre performances connected to the WWI centenary and The Bridgewater Hall’s International Concert Series.
+Recent highlights have included a ‘Night at the Italian Opera’ concert featuring semi-staged scenes from well-loved works; Hyadn’s Creation with Chetham’s Symphony Orchestra, Paul McCreesh and members of Gabrieli, and semi-staged musical theatre performances connected to the WWI centenary and The Bridgewater Hall’s International Concert Series.

 “Being part of the vocal department at Chetham’s has opened up more opportunities for me than I could have ever imagined, while giving me a chance to learn with so many like-minded people” – Molly, singer, Year 13